Naval Air Station Corpus Christi on lockdown after active shooter situation; suspect neutralized

 Naval Air Station Corpus Christi was placed on lockdown Thursday morning after reports of an active shooter, according to the Navy.

-The individual who opened fire at the Texas base was neutralized shortly thereafter, according to the Navy.
+The individual who opened fire at the Texas base around 6:15 a.m. was neutralized shortly thereafter, the Navy says.
 The facility remains on lockdown.

 One security guard was reported to be injured, while first responders have arrived on scene.